Chiral derivatizing agent

-A chiral derivatizing agent (CDA) also known as a chiral resolving reagent, is a chiral auxiliary used to convert a mixture of enantiomers into diastereomers in order to analyze the quantities of each enantiomer present within the mix.
+In analytical chemistry, a chiral derivatizing agent (CDA), also known as a chiral resolving reagent, is a derivatization reagent that is a chiral auxiliary used to convert a mixture of enantiomers into diastereomers in order to analyze the quantities of each enantiomer present and determine the optical purity of a sample.
 Analysis can be conducted by spectroscopy or by chromatography.
+Some analytical techniques such as HPLC and NMR, in their most commons forms, cannot distinguish enantiomers within a sample, but can distinguish diastereomers.
+Therefore, converting a mixture of enantiomers to a corresponding mixture of diastereomers can allow analysis.
 The use of chiral derivatizing agents has declined with the popularization of chiral HPLC.
 Besides analysis, chiral derivatization is also used for chiral resolution, the actual physical separation of the enantiomers.

 History

 Since NMR spectroscopy has been available to chemists, there have been numerous studies on the applications of this technique.
 One of these noted the difference in the chemical shift (i.e. the distance between the peaks) of two diastereomers.
 Conversely, two compounds that are enantiomers have the same NMR spectral properties.
 It was reasoned that if a mix of enantiomers could be converted into a mix of diastereomers by bonding them to another chemical that was itself chiral, it would be possible to distinguish this new mixture using NMR, and therefore learn about the original enantiomeric mixture.
 The first popular example of this technique was published in 1969 by Harry S. Mosher.
 The chiral agent used was a single enantiomer of MTPA (α-methoxy-α-(trifluoromethyl)phenylacetic acid), also known as Mosher's acid.
 The corresponding acid chloride is also known as Mosher's acid chloride, and the resultant diastereomeric esters are known as Mosher's esters.
-Another system is Pirkle's Alcohol developed in 1977.
+Another system is Pirkle's alcohol, developed in 1977.